You'll usually need a GP referral to access hospital treatment, except in an emergency.

 How to book your appointment

-Once you have decided on a hospital, you can book your first outpatient appointment through the NHS e-Referral Service.
+Once you've decided on a hospital, you can book your first outpatient appointment through the NHS e-Referral Service.

 How long do I have to wait for my appointment?

-If your referral is for non-urgent care, you have the right to start treatment led by a consultant within 18 weeks of being referred, unless you want to wait longer or waiting longer is clinically right for you.
+If your referral is for non-urgent care, you've the right to start treatment led by a consultant within 18 weeks of being referred, unless you want to wait longer or waiting longer is clinically right for you.

 Letters about your care

 When doctors write to each other about your care, they should aim to give you a copy of their letters or emails.

 If you do not get a copy, you can ask for one.